Dozens killed as army, rivals battle for control of Sudan - World News

 The military and the RSF both claimed to be in control of strategic locations in Khartoum and elsewhere in the county.
 Their claims couldn’t be independently verified.

-The military, headed by Gen. Abdel-Fattah Burhan, called for dismantling the RSF, which it labeled a “rebellious militia.”
-The head of the RSF, Gen. Mohammed Hamdan Dagalo, told the satellite news network Al Arabyia that he ruled out negotiations.
-Dagalo called on Burhan to surrender.
+Burhan's military called for dismantling the RSF, which it labeled a “rebellious militia.”
+Dagalo told the satellite news network Al Arabyia that he ruled out negotiation and called on Burhan to surrender.

+Khalid Omar, a spokesman for the pro-democracy block that negotiated with the generals in recent months, warned that the conflict could lead to war and the country's collapse.

+In a series of tweets Sunday, Omar called on pro-democracy groups to set aside their disputes to find a way to end the crisis “immediately”.

 Meanwhile, diplomatic pressure appeared to be mounting.